iMikie/Semantic-UI-Rails/README.md

     z-index: -1;
 }
 ```
 This is setting some basic things like putting the background image behind everything else, `z-index`, setting some max widths and padding, how the background behaves when the window is resized and leaving space for our individual pages.
 Feel free to experiment.
-If you don't understand what is going on here, check out Laurence

 Hit reload on the browser and you should now see your menu and logo.
 Pretty cool for such a few lines of code, huh?